 This year marks the 50th anniversary of Joseph L. Mankiewicz's's 1963 Cleopatra, a grand spectacle beset with production hell, hirings, firings, budgetary insanity and one of the most legendary affairs in Hollywood history.
 Re-released to coincide with Cleopatra's 50th is the book "My Life with Cleopatra: The Making of a Hollywood Classic" by Cleopatra producer Walter Wanger.
 Wanger's journals offer some intriguing inside information, but digging into the producer's own life and scandal proved extra fascinating.
 I discuss at The Los Angeles Review of Books.
-Here is an excerpt from my piece.
+Here is my piece.
+Originally excerpted but read it all here.

 Cleopatra producer Walter Wanger had surely seen it all.
 Having lived and worked through the silents, the talkies, and Todd-AO, the movie veteran understood the art and commerce of Hollywood, the deals and decadence.
 The eminently erudite and sophisticated producer also understood the infidelities — the groin-crushing infidelities — and with a cinematic vengeance, he shot a man for it.
 So it’s quietly startling to read, in his published production diary, My Life with Cleopatra, this miniature entry regarding Eddie Fisher’s infamous betrayal by wife Elizabeth Taylor and her new lover Richard Burton.
 It’s darkly amusing, and almost winkingly cryptic:

 "I think it is ill-advised to leave now.
 He didn’t ask me for advice, however, which is just as well.
 I was no expert in solving a similar problem myself."